FilippKashket/SaberInteractive/README.md

 Test task for "Saber Interactive"

 1. Install packages for project

 $ virtualenv NEWVIRTUALENV
 $ source NEWVIRTUALENV/bin/activate
 $ pip install -r requirements.txt

+2. Customization

+There are two variables in server.py script file_name = "'test1.txt'" - name of file with log
+lines_in_message = 1000 - quantity of lines in one response

 2. For run use